-These consolidated financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
-At December 31, 2021, the Company had not achieved profitable operations, had a net loss of \$16,328,716 for the ten months ended December 31, 2021 (year ended February 28, 2021 - \$2,119,534) and accumulated losses of \$58,807,217 (February 28, 2021 - \$42,478,501) since inception, all of which indicate a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+These consolidated financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the ordinary course of operations.
+The Company had a net loss of \$21,429,908 for the year ended December 31, 2022 (ten months ended December 31, 2021 - \$16,328,716) and at December 31, 2022 had accumulated losses of \$80,237,125 (December 31, 2021 - \$58,807,217) since inception, all of which indicate a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent on its ability to raise sufficient funds through equity capital or borrowings to meet its expenditure and obligations.
 Although the Company has been successful in the past in raising funds to continue operations, there is no assurance it will be able to do so in the future.
 Failure to obtain additional funding on a timely basis may cause the Company to postpone exploration and/or evaluation plans or substantially reduce its operations.
+These consolidated financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.